IRNAS/arribada-pmp/README.md

 # Arribada Penguin Monitoring Platform

-Arribada Penguin Monitoring Platform is a standalone device featuring a Raspberry Pi and a Rspberry Pi Camera Module.
+Arribada Penguin Monitoring Platform is a standalone device featuring a Raspberry Pi and a Raspberry Pi Camera Module.

 <img